nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

-NCSDK-15909: TF-M failing to build with with Zephyr SDK 0.14.2 TF-M may fail to build due to flash overflow with Zephyr SDK 0.14.2 when ``TFM_PROFILE_TYPE_NOT_SET`` is set to ``y``.
+NCSDK-15909: TF-M failing to build with Zephyr SDK 0.14.2 TF-M may fail to build due to flash overflow with Zephyr SDK 0.14.2 when ``TFM_PROFILE_TYPE_NOT_SET`` is set to ``y``.

   **Workaround:** Use one of the following workarounds: